msiemsen/msiemsen.github.io/classes.md

 permalink: "/classes"

 ---

-## Sharpening, Tuning and Using Chisels, Planes and Scrapers
+## Sharpening and Tuning Chisels, Planes and Scrapers

 ![](/uploads/planesandchisels.JPG)

 * Date:  Saturday June 29, 9:00 - 5:00,
 * Cost: $130.
 Combine with the handsaw class and save $20! $240 for both classes.
 * Materials: Included
 * Skill Level: All